 Dengue is a viral infection transmitted by the bite of an infected female Aedes mosquito.
 There are four distinct serotypes of the dengue virus (DEN 1, DEN 2, DEN 3 and DEN 4).
 Symptoms appear in 3–14 days (average 4–7 days) after the infective bite.
 Dengue fever is a flu-like illness that affects infants, young children and adults.

-Treatments for malaria
+Treatments for malaria and Typhoid

 If left untreated, malaria can be fatal.
 Although many strides have been made, a vaccine for the disease is still yet to be found.
 However, the disease can be treated.
 The object of treatments is to eliminate the Plasmodium parasite from the patient's bloodstream.
 By doing so, the risk of disease transmission is reduced.